Reinforcement Learning in Practice: Opportunities and Challenges: Discussions

 \section{Discussions}

-There are stunning news like AlphaGo and some successful applications in production.
-For research in RL for real life, there are growing interests with exciting achievements, attempting to address challenges as we discussed.
+There are stunning news for reinforcement learning like AlphaGo and some successful applications in production.
+There are growing interests in research in RL for real life with exciting achievements, attempting to address challenges as we discussed.
 However, there is still the question: Why has RL not been widely adopted in practice yet?
 Here is an attempt to answer it.
-And we look forward to more discussions in this vein.
+And we hope to ignite more discussions.

-One key issue is, RL does not have an \enquote{AlphaGo moment} in practice, and does not have a killer application yet.
+One key issue is, RL does not have an \enquote{AlphaGo moment} in practice yet, or does not have a killer application, a metaphor for significant business value, which drives the wide adoption of a technology, esp. in a free market.
+Deep learning had the \enquote{AlexNet moment}, with a significant performance improvement for the ImageNet, and with image recognition as the killer application.
 AlphaGo was a headline news worldwide.
 However, it appears that it does not have direct, significant business value.
 We have witnessed various successes applying RL in practice.
 However, there is not something for RL equivalent to face or speech recognition for deep learning yet.
+The market still needs to validate if RL can add significant business value, esp. comparing with techniques in traditional machine learning/AI, optimal control or operations research.
+For example, for recommender systems, supervised and unsupervised machine learning and data mining techniques are competitors.
+For problems like robotics, transportation and supply chain, reinforcement learning needs to outperform optimal control and operations research (significantly) to be (widely) adopted.
 Will the nuclear fusion be a killer application for RL?
-Maybe.
-But likely not, since nuclear fusion requires huge resources to work on, harder to access than thousands of GPUs.
-However the success definitely shows the power of RL, and will attract more attention to RL.
+Likely not, since it requires huge resources, harder to access than thousands of GPUs.
+However the success definitely shows the power of RL, and will attract more attention to RL, in particular, in the optimal control community.
+This being said, there is no doubt that RL has great value, which underlies its recent burgeoning progress, esp. in academia.

-A fundamental issue is there are still challenges with theories, algorithms and implementations.
-Real life problems may have too large action spaces for the current RL algorithms to handle.
-Off-the-shelf algorithms may not apply to real life problems directly, and still need significant fine-tunings from RL experts.
-We still encounter technical debts in software engineering and system deployment for RL, which is still in the early stage for research and development (R\&D), partly as a consequence of not having many deployed RL systems yet.
+A fundamental issue is that there are still challenges with theories, algorithms and implementations.
+This is also the issue for deep learning, in some sense; however, empirical performance in wide applications justifies the wide adoption of deep learning.
+Off-the-shelf RL algorithms may not apply to real life problems directly, and still need significant fine-tunings from RL experts.
+We still encounter technical debts in software engineering and system deployment for RL, which is still nascent for research and development (R\&D), partly as a consequence of not having many deployed RL systems yet.
 RL calls for better theories and algorithms as always, and more and deeper integration with real life applications and more deployed systems.